garethsion/ClusterStateErrors/GITFUN.md

 Now you can keep working on your local branch.
 You can keep committing and pushing, but for future pushes just use:

   git push

+( the -u flag links your local branch to the upstream (online) branch.
+You only use it the first you push after making a new branch.)

 When you've completed a chunk of work and want to merge it into the master, the safest way is to do it is on github, as you can see everything that's being added/deleted.